as14g18/UnderlordsLevelCostOverlay/README.md

 # UnderlordsLevelCostOverlay

-A simple overlay application that calulates the amount of gold required to level in the Valve game Dota Underlords with a single click.
+A simple overlay application that uses OCR to calulate the amount of gold required to level in the Valve game Dota Underlords with a single click.

 Please read the usage instructions before using the application.